-Ensure that the sump pump discharge line outside the home is either buried in the yard, or extended out above-grade at a downward slope.
+Outside of your house, make sure the sump pump discharge line is sunken in the ground or raised above grade at a downward angle.

-Bury the pipe at least five inches below the frost line (the maximum depth of ground below which the soil doesn’t freeze) to protect it from freezing.
-The section of pipe where the pipe meets the ground at the frost line and at the end of the line where the water disperses is where the pipe generally freezes.
+To protect the pipe from freezing, bury it at least five inches below the frost line (the maximum depth of ground below which the soil doesn’t freeze).
+The pipe’s most vulnerable area is where it joins the earth at the frost line and where the water disperses.

-If you choose an above-grade solution, extend the discharge line away from the house at a downward slope.
-The slope doesn’t have to be steep, but rather continuous so that the water flows.
+Extend the discharge line away from the home at a downward slope if you go with an above-grade solution.
+The slope does not have to be steep, but it must be continuous so that water may flow.
 Connect a freeze-resistant hose to the end of the discharge hose.
-The hose should discharge water at least 20-feet away from the foundation.
-Use a smooth, rigid hose so that there is no place for water to collect.
-If the pipe is properly sloped, gravity will help keep the water flowing.
-Standing water in the pipe is more likely to freeze.
+Discharge water at least 20 feet from the foundation.
+Use a smooth, rigid hose to ensure there is no place for water to accumulate.
+Water in pipes that are too straightened is more prone to freeze.

 If your sump pump pipe is frozen, use portable heaters to thaw it.
-Don’t use a blow torch to thaw the line as you could hurt yourself or damage the house.
-If you can’t thaw the hose yourself, turn off the sump pump and call a professional contractor to thaw out the line.
+Don’t use a blow torch to melt the line because you risk hurting yourself or damaging the property.
+If you can’t thaw the hose on your own, turn off the sump pump and call a professional plumber.